3 Weeks Of Period | Causes, Risks, Solutions

 Understanding 3 Weeks Of Period: When Menstruation Overstays

 Experiencing a period that drags on for three weeks is far from typical.
 Normally, menstrual bleeding lasts between 3 to 7 days.
 So when it stretches out to 21 days, alarm bells should ring.
-This prolonged bleeding, medically known as menorrhagia or abnormal uterine bleeding (AUB), can disrupt daily life and cause significant distress.
+This kind of prolonged bleeding falls under the broader category of abnormal uterine bleeding, while very heavy or prolonged menstrual flow is often discussed as heavy menstrual bleeding or menorrhagia.
+ACOG’s abnormal uterine bleeding guidance notes that bleeding lasting more than 7 days is considered abnormal and should be evaluated, especially when it is heavy, recurrent, or disruptive.

 The uterus lining sheds during menstruation to prepare for a potential pregnancy.
-When this process becomes irregular or extended, it usually means something is off balance hormonally or structurally inside the reproductive system.
-It’s crucial to understand what might cause such an unusual pattern so you can seek appropriate help.
+When this process becomes irregular or extended, it usually means something is off balance hormonally, structurally, or medically inside the reproductive system.
+It’s crucial to understand what might cause such an unusual pattern so you can seek appropriate help instead of assuming it is simply a “long period.”

 Common Causes Behind 3 Weeks Of Period